 After some snacks and the vinho verde, it was time to catch the bus back to Porto and get a few hours sleep before arriving at the airport.
 We caught our bus at the Oriente Train Station, which is surprisingly a sight in itself.
 We took the 3 hour ride home, and collapsed into bed for about 2 hours before getting back up and taking an Uber to the airport.

 Overall, we found it was doable to see both cities in two days, through I would have loved to have more time in both.
+Make sure to spend time enjoying the food and drink Portugal has to offer.
+As well, although we didn’t speak any Portuguese (aside from ‘hello’ and ‘thank you’), we found all the people to be extremely kind and welcoming.
 I loved Portugal and I am counting the days until I can go back and hopefully see some more of its beautiful cities.

 Discover more from Immersive Traveller